AVIRTEK Awarded $1.5 Million to Develop Autonomic Security Operations Center (ASoC)

 Cyber security breaches, Tucson expert has the answer

-It seem likes we can't avoid it, hackers getting a hold of our personal information.
+It seems like we can't avoid it, hackers getting a hold of our personal information.
 In fact, recently a Russian group hacked 1.2 billion user names and passwords.
 Not to mention, major companies like JP Morgan Chase issuing warnings to 76 million households.
 But there is some groundbreaking work being done in a lab at the University of Arizona College of Engineering.
 Professor Salim Hariri has been working on software for 10 years.
-It would allow computer systems to manage themselves, it's called Cyber DNA.
-READ MORE
+It would allow computer systems to manage themselves, it's called Cyber Footprint.

-Startup Avirtek combats hackers by scanning your cyber-DNA
+Startup Avirtek combats hackers by scanning your cyber-footprint

 UA team developing software to prevent cyber attacks